usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 * lib/galaxy/authnz/psa_authnz.py
 * client/src/style/scss/theme/blue.scss

+### Updates to Galaxy package dependencies

+- [ ] The requirements for our [default Singularity container](https://github.com/usegalaxy-no/infrastructure-playbook/blob/master/env/common/files/galaxy/mulled/default-container/requirements.txt) is based on the [requirements for Galaxy](https://github.com/galaxyproject/galaxy/tree/master/lib/galaxy/dependencies) itself (especially the [pinned-requirements.txt](https://github.com/galaxyproject/galaxy/blob/master/lib/galaxy/dependencies/pinned-requirements.txt) and [conditional-requirements.txt](https://github.com/galaxyproject/galaxy/blob/master/lib/galaxy/dependencies/conditional-requirements.txt)).
+If these are out of sync, it can cause problems for some bundled tools.
+Check if the requirements for the container needs to be updated, and, if so, recreate the default container image also.

 ### Looks and auth
 - [ ] Use the API to check that you now have the correct and expected version  https://(test.)usegalaxy.no/api/version
 - [ ] Check that the styling is correct and looks like this example (example to be updated?)